All scientific sessions

 4. What is the role of brain-gut behavioral therapy in treating esophageal symptoms?

-5. How to leverage pharmacologic neuromodulation for esophageal symptoms
+5. How to leverage pharmacologic neuromodulation for esophageal symptoms?

 6. Are there roles for complementary therapies such as acupuncture and nerve stimulation for treating esophageal conditions?